hfantin/simple-rest-mock/README.md

 5. When you call for localhost:5000/v1/items, you will receive the content of the file as response.

 ### Environment variables
-SERVER_PORT: number of the where server runs, the default is 5000
+SERVER_PORT: number of the where server runs, the default is 9000
 WRITE_FILE: this flag enables recording requests to a file
-TARGET_SERVER: this is target server where SCM will make request and record the response when WRITE_FILE is enabled
+TARGET_SERVER: this is target server where SCM will make request and record the response when WRITE_FILE is enabled USE_HTTPS=false CERTIFICATE_PATH=certs/simple-rest-mock.crt KEY_PATH=certs/simple-rest-mock.key ENDPOINTS=/v1/endpoint1;v1/endpoint2;

 ### Rest api for tests
 - [dogs](https://dog.ceo/api/breeds/image/random)